5G Satellite Integration

 © Fraunhofer IIS

-Especially in combination with various satellite operators’ recently launched or planned constellations, comprising a large number of smaller satellites in low earth orbit (LEO), the integration of satellites into the 5G network offers great opportunities for reliable and global cellular coverage without any gaps.
+Especially in combination with various satellite operators’ recently launched or planned constellations, comprising a large number of smaller satellites in low orbit, the integration of satellites into the 5G network offers great opportunities for reliable and global cellular coverage without any gaps.
+One example of this is the satellite constellation IRIS² (Infrastructure for Resilience, Interconnectivity and Security by Satellite) initiated by the European Union.

 How we are driving 5G satellite integration